feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

   - When provided alone (without the optional `fetchParams`), this same query is used for both the local data store and the API requests.
   - Explicitly returning `null` will prevent an API request from being made.
   - You can use `params.qid` to dynamically specify the query identifier for any API request.
 The `qid` is used for tracking pagination data and enabling the fall-through cache across multiple queries.
   - Set `params.paginate` to `true` to turn off realtime updates for the results and defer pagination to the API server.
+Pagination works the same as for the [makeFindMixin pagination](./mixins.html#pagination-with-fall-through-cacheing).
   - Set `params.debounce` to an integer and the API requests will automatically be debounced by that many milliseconds.
 For example, setting `debounce: 1000` will assure that the API request will be made at most every 1 second.
 - `fetchParams` This is a separate set of params that, when provided, will become the params sent to the API server.
 The `params` will then only be used to query data from the local data store.
   - Explicitly returning `null` will prevent an API request from being made.